Join us for the first cohort:

 I’ll be your guide

-I am Mexican environmental internationalist who has swimmed in many oceans, and also inside of systems founders are told to admire (big institutions like the un, cool tech startups, big conservation efforts) only to realize that most of it is designed to take more than it gives.
+I am Mexican environmental internationalist who has swimmed in many oceans, and also inside of systems that founders are told to admire (big institutions like the UN, cool tech startups, big conservation efforts) only to realize that most of it is designed to take more than it gives.

 I believe we (the people actively working to make the world a better place) deserve to live happy, fulfilled lives.
 We deserve the tools, resources and companionship to live good by doing good.
 We deserve to give ourselves and each other more grace to collectively do imperfect, better things.
 We deserve to have fun while doing it and hold each other through caring for this world.